dynamicloud/lonline_for_ruby/README.md

 c. **Add model**

-A model is the cointainer of these fields, to add a model follow the the steps:
+A model is the cointainer of these fields, to add a model follow the next steps:

 1. Click on **Add model** link at your **Real time Dashboard**
 2. Fill the mandatory field name and set a description (Optional)